louiscenter/your-first-choo-app/README.md

 We're not finished yet, but let's quickly summarise what we've done so far:

-- First we initialised `choo`, and mounted it onto the page.
+- First, we initialised `choo`, and mounted it onto the page.
-- Then we created a template using `choo`'s HTML template function.
+- We then created a template using the `choo/html` template function.
 - Finally, we created an index route (`/`), and pointed it to our newly made template.

 ## Modularising our templates
 Just like we can `require()` third-party modules like `choo` into our application, we can break our code down into smaller pieces so that the different concerns of our app exist in their own neat little files.

 If we were to modularise what we currently have, it would likely be considered "pre-optimisation", since there's not much code there anyway.
-Attemps to break it out further would likely just increase complexity, but as we're about to add a lot of new markup to our `main` template in just a moment, let's go ahead and break it out into its own file.
+Attempts to break it out further would likely just increase complexity, but as we're about to add a lot of new markup to our `main` template in just a moment, let's go ahead and break it out into its own file.

 In Glitch's left sidebar, click the `+` icon next to `back-end`.
 Specify your new file's path as `components/main.js`, then click `Add File 👍`:

 ![new file](starter-new-file.png "Screenshot of new file")

-This will create a new folder named `components`, then add a file called `main.js` inside of it.
-This file should now also appear in the sidebar.
+First this creates a new folder named `components`, and then adds a file called `main.js` inside of it.
+This file should now appear in the sidebar.

 Let's add some code to our new `components/main.js` file: